 And now for the answer to my quizz:

 Fastest Adagietto: Mengelberg, in May 1926, at 7+ minutes.

-Slowest Adagietto: Scherchen in a live concert with the Philadelphia Orchestra from October 1964, reissued on Tahra Tah 422, barcode 3504129042219, at 15+ minutes.
-See my review on Amazon.com (pending repost on this website).
+Slowest Adagietto: Scherchen in a live concert with the Philadelphia Orchestra from October 1964, reissued on Tahra Tah 422, at 15+ minutes, see my review of this very eccentric performance.

 And a post-script: I was finally able to hear Caballé’s Adagietto, someone has uploaded it on You Tube (addendum from April 2021: apparently it’s now gone).
 It is grotesque, sirupy and sentimental, and she doesn’t even sing very well, with a large vibrato and a lack of purity of tone (it was a late recording, made in 1998, and you can hear it).
 Oh but I see that Sarah Brightman has also recorded it (on an album titled “Symphony”, published in 2007 by the label Manhattan, barcode 094634607827)…